Issues Overview

 Issue Statuses

 The typical flow of an issue will start as being opened and assigned to a user.
-Once the user has resolved the issue, he or she will mark it as complete, but with some indication of needing approval.
+Once the user has resolved the issue, the assigned party can mark it as complete, but with some indication of needing approval.
 By default, this is called Pending.
 However, account settings can be configured to provide other statuses.
 Once confirmed, the originator of the issue, or someone with proper permissions, can then mark it as complete to conclude the issue.
 By default, this is called Closed.
 For incomplete issues, the ability to change the current status is available.

 The main status button will display the next status in turn for the issue, but the arrow allows you to set the issue status to any of the authorized issue statuses from a drop down menu.
 Issue statuses can be access controlled in the settings section.